tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 </Picker>
 ```

-while it works for iOS, setting `Picker.Item` color overrides colors for both
+while it works on iOS, setting `Picker.Item` color overrides colors for both
 `SpinnerItem` and `SpinnerDropDownItem` items from _res/values/styles.xml_ =>
 selected item and item from drop-down menu now have the same color (while we
 need different colors).